Reliant Stadium: 2026 FIFA World Cup

-NRG Stadium will host seven matches during the 2026 FIFA World Cup.
-It is one of eleven US venues which have been selected.
-It is also one of two venues in Texas which have been selected to host matches, the other being AT&T Stadium in Arlington.
-During the event, the stadium will be temporarily renamed to "Houston Stadium" in accordance with FIFA's policy on corporate sponsored names.
-The stadium will host five group stage matches, one Round of 32 match, and one Round of 16 match on Independence Day.
+Reliant Stadium hosted seven matches during the 2026 FIFA World Cup.
+It was one of eleven US venues which had been selected.
+It was also one of two venues in Texas which had been selected to host matches, the other being AT&T Stadium in Dallas.
+The stadium was temporarily renamed to "Houston Stadium" in accordance with FIFA's policy on corporate sponsored names for the World Cup.
+The stadium hosted five group stage matches, one Round of 32 match, and one Round of 16 match on Independence Day.